Breaking News | Insecurity: North Central governors want establishment of military camps to check criminals

 This is contained in a communiquè read by its Chairman, Gov. Abubakar Bello of Niger State shortly after their regional meeting in Makurdi, Benue State.

-The News Agency of Nigeria (NAN) reports that the North Central States Governors met to discuss the security, economy, agriculture, infrastructure and other issues affecting the region.
+The North Central States Governors met to discuss the security, economy, agriculture, infrastructure, and other issues affecting the region.

-Bello said that the forum had resolved that there was need for the establishment of Military Camps or Training Grounds in forests zones within the region to block movement of hoodlums.
+Bello said that the forum had resolved that there was the need for the establishment of Military Camps or Training Grounds in forest zones within the region to block the movement of hoodlums.

 He said the Military Units should be Infantry-heavy with adequate support weapons and elements of Armoured Unit.